Accountants Guide

 “How much will this cost me?”

 Compliance consultants typically charge $3,000–$10,000 to create an AML/CTF program for an accounting practice.
-AML Mate starts at $199 one-time for a Setup Pack or $49/month for the full platform including ongoing client management.
+AML Mate starts at $49/month for the full platform including ongoing client management.

 Resources